5280 Fall Classic Format and Rules

 - All games will be 10v10

-- Teams are guaranteed a minimum of 5 games over the two days
+- Teams are guaranteed a minimum of 3 games on Saturday OR Sunday

 - Teams will play on a regulation sized field